1.4 - Research Study Design1.4 - Research Study Design

 1.4.1 - Confounding Variables1.4.1 - Confounding Variables

-Experimental studies are typically preferred over observational studies because they allow for more control.
-A common problem with observational studies is that there may be other variables influencing the results that the researchers were not able to take into account.
+Randomized experiments are typically preferred over observational studies or experimental studies that lack randomization because they allow for more control.
+A common problem in studies without randomization is that there may be other variables influencing the results.
 These are known as confounding variables.
+A confounding variable is related to both the explanatory variable and the response variable.

 - Confounding Variable